Everyone knows that college tuition is ridiculously expensive.

-Figure out your “unique” criteria (minority, first in family, in demand career path, etc) and apply for grants and scholarships based on that.
-This is where the big money comes in, from sources like multinational corporations, private donors and foundations and community organizations.
-Find out if the companies your parents work for give any kind of grants or scholarships to their employees’ children.
+Figure out your “unique” criteria (minority, first in the family, in-demand career path, etc) and apply for grants and scholarships based on that.
+This is where the big money comes in, from sources like multinational corporations, private donors and foundations, and community organizations.
+Find out if the companies your parents work to give any kind of grants or scholarships to their employees’ children.
 Some of the large corporations that offer free college money to qualified students include Tylenol, Coca Cola, Microsoft, Target, KFC, Siemens, Buick, and Wal-Mart.
 For a better chance at winning one of these scholarships, look up the big Fortune 500 companies in industries that you are interested in.

 Don’t stop searching and applying once you start your first year of college.
 Many grants and scholarships are available only to enrolled college students.

-If you still aren’t happy with the free money (or lack thereof) that you’ve received, maybe you should move to Europe where international university students in Norway, Austria, Germany and Sweden can attend for free!
+If you still aren’t happy with the free money (or lack thereof) that you’ve received, maybe you should consider moving to Europe.
+International university students in Norway, Austria, Germany, and Sweden can attend for free!